Survivors Network of those Abused by Priests: Hammond v. SNAP

 On January 18, 2017, a former fundraiser for SNAP, Gretchen Rachel Hammond, filed a whistleblower lawsuit against the organization in Cook County, Illinois.
 Hammond had been employed by SNAP as a Director of Development from July 2011 through February 2013.
 In the lawsuit, Hammond alleged that SNAP fired her in retaliation for confronting the organization for "colluding with survivors' attorneys."
 The lawsuit stated that "SNAP does not focus on protecting or helping survivors—it exploits them.
 SNAP routinely accepts financial kickbacks from attorneys in the form of 'donations.'
 In exchange for the kickbacks, SNAP refers survivors as potential clients to attorneys, who then file lawsuits on behalf of the survivors against the Catholic Church."
 According to the Catholic News Agency, the lawsuit claimed that SNAP "receives 'substantial contributions' from attorneys sometimes totaling more than 40 or 50 percent of its annual contributions.
 A prominent Minnesota attorney who represents clergy abuse survivors reportedly donated several six-figure annual sums, including over $415,000 in 2008.
 Other unnamed attorney-donors who represent abuse survivors reportedly came from California, Chicago, Seattle, and Delaware."
 The lawsuit also cited emails sent by David Clohessy and Barbara Blaine to survivors and "prominent attorneys".

-In one such email, Clohessy urges a survivor to sue the Wisconsin archdiocese "i sure hope you DO pursue the WI [Wisconsin] bankruptcy … Every nickle (sic) they don't have is a nickle (sic) that they can't spend on defense lawyers, PR staff,gay-bashing, women-hating, contraceptive-battling, etc."
+In one such email, Clohessy urges a survivor to sue the Wisconsin archdiocese "i sure hope you DO pursue the WI [Wisconsin] bankruptcy ...
+Every nickle (sic) they don't have is a nickle (sic) that they can't spend on defense lawyers, PR staff,gay-bashing, women-hating, contraceptive-battling, etc."

 SNAP denied the allegations.
 Outreach Director Barbara Dorris told the St. Louis Post-Dispatch, "That's simply just not true," outreach director Barbara Dorris said about misrepresenting the best interest of abuse victims.
 "We have been and always will be a self-help support group for victims."
-Dorris added that she couldn't remember if Hammond, who identifies as a transgender woman and is currently a journalist for the LGBT paper Windy City Times in Chicago, had been fired or not.
+Dorris added that she couldn't remember if Hammond, who is currently a journalist for the LGBT paper Windy City Times in Chicago, had been fired or not.
 SNAP president Barbara Blaine issued a statement which read "The allegations are not true.
 This will be proven in court.
 SNAP leaders are now, and always have been, devoted to following the SNAP mission: To help victims heal and to prevent further sexual abuse."
 On January 24, 2017, the Chicago Sun Times reported that Clohessy "voluntarily resigned" from SNAP "effective Dec.
 31", according to a two-paragraph email from SNAP Board Chairwoman Mary Ellen Kruger.
 Clohessy told the Kansas City Star "that the lawsuit had nothing to do with his resignation and called the allegations in the case 'preposterous.'"
 Blaine died in 2017.
 The lawsuit was settled in early 2018.
 Clohessy returned to SNAP as a spokesperson.